 If a parent requests an evaluation in writing the school system has 60 calendar days to complete the evaluation.

 SERVICES FOR GIFTED STUDENTS

 Students transferring with an IEP already in place for gifted services will continue to receive those services.
 Please notify the school and bring copies of the plan.
-Students who have been accepted for a program without an IEP should contact the school’s Gifted Education Teacher for more information.
+Students who have been accepted for a program without an IEP should contact the school Gifted Education Teacher for more information.

-We also provide screenings throughout the school year for children who are ages 3 to 5 years old whose parents believe they are at risk to be Intellectually Gifted.
+Screenings are scheduled throughout the school year for children who are ages 3 to 5 years old whose parents believe they are at risk to be Intellectually Gifted.
 In these screenings several educational professionals work to provide some tasks for the child for review and evaluation, and parent input is reviewed also.
 If the screening team believes the student may be eligible for special education, they may recommend a comprehensive evaluation to the parent to assist the determination of eligibility for Intellectually Gifted.
 This process is not used for attending the district’s 4 year old Pre-K classes.
 This is a special education process for special education eligibility.

 ADDITIONAL INFORMATION SITES